 5. Know which train station you are arriving and departing from.

 Due to the previous division of Berlin, there are not only multiple airports but multiple large train stations as well.
 If you are using the train, it will likely pull into one of three stations: Zoologischer Gardens station in West Berlin, Ostbahnhof station in East Berlin, or Hauptbahnhof in the center of Berlin.
 All of the Berlin stations have wheelchair lifts.
 To save yourself some energy and time, make sure you travel to and from the station that is closest to where you are staying and where you are going to visit for the day.

 6. Visit Museum Island attractions together.

-The reason why Museum Island is called thus is because there are several museums on the island.
+The reason why Museum Island is called this is because there are several museums on the island.
 So, it makes sense to plan on visiting all the museums on the island in one day rather than splitting it up over a few days.
-They are in close proximity to each other on the island as well, and they are all wheelchair accessible.
+They are near each other on the island as well, and they are all wheelchair accessible.
 The Pergamon Museum, the Neues Museum, and the German History Museum (located just across the Spree River) are all top-notch museums and each deserves a minimum of 2 hours.